Key Takeaways:

 Mining farms

 Mining farms are industrial-scale warehouses packed with mining equipment for the sole purpose of mining cryptocurrency.
-With thousands of GPUs and Application-Specific Integrated Circuits (ASICs), the overall hashing power is far greater than that of just one solitary piece of mining hardware.
+With thousands of GPUs and ASICs, the overall hashing power is far greater than that of just one solitary piece of mining hardware.
 This is designed to make it more likely that a block will be solved and a reward earned.

 How Are Mining Rewards for Bitcoin Calculated?

-Mining rewards are compensation (in the form of newly created bitcoins) generated by the system to pay for the work done by miners, who compete with each other in the network to solve the cryptographic puzzle required for mining a new block in order to receive the reward.
-Hence, the greater the hashrate, the higher the chance to receive the mining reward, which, for Bitcoin, is currently 6.25 BTC per block
+Mining rewards are compensation (in the form of newly created bitcoins) generated by the system to pay for the work done by miners who solve the cryptographic puzzle required for mining a new block.
+Hence, the greater the hashrate, the higher the chance to receive the mining reward.
+The reward for Bitcoin mining is currently 3.125 BTC per block.

 To improve the return on investment (ROI), mining companies and individuals often need to spend quite a bit up front on hardware and electricity to increase the chance of successful mining.
 With the drastic increase in the total hashrate of the Bitcoin network, it becomes almost impossible for an individual alone to mine bitcoin due to limited resources.